unimined/JvmDowngrader/README.md

 jvmdg.apiJar = [this.getClass().getResourceAsStream("jvmdg/java-api-${version}.jar").writeToFile("build/jvmdg/java-api-${version}.jar")]
 jvmdg.quiet = false
 jvmdg.debug = false
+jvmdg.logLevel = "INFO"
+jvmdg.ignoreWarningsIn = [].toSet()
 jvmdg.debugSkipStubs = [].toSet()
+jvmdg.debugDumpClasses = false
 jvmdg.shadePath = {
     it.substringBefore(".").substringBeforeLast("-").replace(Regex("[.;\\[/]"), "-")
 }
+jvmdg.shadeInlining = true
+jvmdg.multiReleaseOriginal = false
+jvmdg.multiReleaseVersions = [].toSet()
 ```

+You can see more of what these values mean by [checking the docs on the flags classes](gradle-plugin/src/main/kotlin/xyz/wagyourtail/jvmdg/gradle/flags)

 This will create a default downgrade task for `jar` (or `shadowJar` if present) called `downgradeJar` that will
 downgrade the output to java 8 by default.